Periodicities in radio emissions from the Jupiter's magnetosphere and consequences for radio emissions from star-exoplanet systems: Summary and discussions

-In the second simulation, we grouped the retained data into 125 intervals, each lasting 8 hours, separated by $N \times 23.93$ hours ($N = 1, 2, 3, \dots$).
+In the second simulation, the retained data were grouped into 125 intervals, each lasting eight hours, separated by $N \times 23.93$ hours ($N = 1, 2, 3, \dots$).
 The LS periodogram still showed the highest peak at $12.9$~hours, but additional peaks appeared with significant power at periodicities such as $27.8$~hours, $8.4$~hours, and $6.2$~hours.
-These correspond to the synodic period or harmonic combinations of the input signal's periodicity and the interval between observations.
+These correspond to the {beat} or combination periods of the input signal's periodicity and the interval between observations.

-In the third simulation, we introduced noise by adding a normal distribution to dilute the signal.
-This increased the noise in the LS periodogram ($\sim 1/f$), causing a drastic decrease in the normalized peak power.
+In the third simulation, noise was introduced by adding a normal distribution to dilute the signal.
+This increased the noise in the LS periodogram, causing a drastic decrease in the normalised peak power.
 The periodogram started resembling those of real observed signals.
 Despite this, with a dilution factor of up to $15$, the input signal's periodicity remained easily detectable, standing out above the noise with a confidence level above $95$\%.
-Additionally, two other peaks related to the synodic period and harmonic resonance between the input signal and the observation gap were observed.
+Additionally, two other peaks related to the {beat} period and {combination} period between the input signal and the observation gap were observed.
 Even with a diluted signal, the three main peaks retained their link to the input signal, strengthening the detection.